richardcavell/wrap/Readme.txt

 It will only work with "narrow" characters, and assumes that your output text is monospaced.

-This program is written in standard C89.
+This program is written in standard C89, and should work with any operating system (although you may have to customize the build process for your OS).

 To build with GNU Make, type "make".
 To run, run the "wrap" program in the top-level directory.
 To see the options, run "wrap --help".